Bilingual/ESL Education, Minor

 Offered in: Chicago

-The College of Education has a history of serving nontraditional as well as traditional undergraduate students, and schedules are designed to meet the needs of full-time as well as part-time students.
-All teacher preparation programs are offered at the Chicago campus and are a part of the New Deal Teacher Academy.
+The College of Education has a history of serving nontraditional and traditional undergraduate students and schedules, are designed to meet the needs of full-time and part-time students.
+All teacher preparation programs are offered at the Chicago campus and Harper University Center campus in Palatine.

 Undergraduate programs within the College of Education prepare students to transform schools and communities in the pursuit of knowledge and social justice.
 Through the continuous evaluation and refinement of academic programs and courses, offerings are kept current and relevant to real-world contexts and professional standards of quality.
 Experienced, dedicated and culturally diverse faculty work collaboratively with students to foster knowledge and skills with respect to diverse learners, instruction, assessment and research.
 Talent and resources from a variety of disciplines are integrated and used, as are cutting edge technologies.
 All programs require a variety of field and clinical experiences that augment and integrate academic studies.